AdamTovatt/WebApiUtilities/README.md

 ```csharp
 builder.Services.SetupAuth(authDomain, authAudience, roles, authenticationScheme);
 ```
-Will setup the authentication for the service collection
+Will setup the authentication for the service collection in cases where the token is externally validated like Auth0.

 - **Parameters:**
   - `authDomain`: The authentication domain (issuer).